 Looking for a sweet way to make your beloved swoon?
 You can’t do any better than this Valentine’s Day Simple Crêpe Cake.
 It’s fun to make and rather impressive when sliced as the lovely, filled layers appear.
 Top if off with berry (or chocolate) sauce and you’ve got a real winner.

 It’s Progressive Eats time, as Valentine’s Day approaches.
-Our host for this month, Jane Evans Bonacci of The Heritage Cook, took a cue from the holiday, and decided the theme is aphrodisiacs.
-I’ve written about which foods are aphrodisiacs before, and you probably aren’t surprised, that my aphrodisiac of choice is chocolate.
+Our host for this month, Jane Evans Bonacci of The Heritage Cook, took a cue from the holiday, and chose aphrodisiacs as the theme.
+I’ve written about aphrodisiacs before, and you probably aren’t surprised, that my aphrodisiac of choice is chocolate.

 It’s a three-part process.
-You can do any of the parts (or all of them) ahead of time and assemble the cake at the last minute.
+You can do any or all of the parts ahead of time, then assemble the cake at the last minute.
 My beloved prefers crêpe cake with freshly made crêpes, served at room temperature.
 (You can be sure he tasted this Valentine’s Day Simple Crêpe Cake and rendered his valued opinion on every aspect of its construction and taste.)
 However that’s not the only way to enjoy this treat.
 Some crêpe cake recipes use previously refrigerated crêpes and even recommend chilling the cake after it is assembled.

 The fillings in this Valentine’s Day Simple Crêpe Cake are berry sauce and chocolate ganache.
-I alternated them, but if you prefer a more intensely chocolate version, try two layers of chocolate ganache for every one of berry sauce.
-The amounts provided yield more than you’ll meed to fill the cake.
-That means you have enough berry and chocolate sauces to drizzle to your heart’s content.
-If you still have sauce leftover, they would be delicious over ice cream or plain cake.
+I alternate them, but for a more intensely chocolate version, use two layers of chocolate ganache for every one of berry sauce.
+The recipe yields more than you’ll need to fill the cake.
+So you have enough berry and chocolate sauces to drizzle to your heart’s content.
+If you still have sauces leftover, they’re delicious over ice cream or plain cake.